openfaas/openfaas.github.io/_posts/2023-05-12-build-a-serverless-discord-bot.md

 We know that we'd like a command that can be typed into start a [Zoom meeting](https://zoom.us/) - but is it even possible to create a Zoom call via an API?

-That's where I started - and it turned out that there isn't just one Zoom API (v1), but a second version.
+That's where I started - and it turned out that there isn't just one version of the Zoom API, but two.
 And not just one way to authenticate a background process like a function, but multiple.
 After several hours of following outdated documentation, I found out that what you need is the V2 API and a JWT token obtained over an OAuth2 flow.

 You can find the [Zoom developer docs here](https://developers.zoom.us/docs/).